rejzzzz/rejzzzz/README.md

 - 👋 Hi, I’m @rejzzzz
 - 👀 I’m interested in Blockchains
 - 🌱 I’m currently learning python and solidity
-- 📫 How to reach me - instagram- rej.06
+- 📫 How to reach me - officialrejwanul@gmail.com

 <!---